yuvalpress/version-notifier/README.md

 ## Upcoming Features ✨
 * Support for more notification methods (currently Slack only).
+* Add support for Pypi repositories
+* Add support for private GitHub repositories
+* Add support for Docker Images in Dockerhub
 <br></br>
 ## Want to contribute? 💻
 PR's are more than welcome!